elicia4/linux_notes/tools/bash/notes/01-first.md

 `# This is your first script.` is a comment, they are ignored by the interpreter.

-The `#!` is a special character sequence called a shebang.
+The `#!` is a special character sequence called a *shebang*.
 It tells the kernel the name of the interpreter that should be used to execute the script.

 Make the script executable: